-As of December 31, 2006, the Company had state net operating loss carryforwards and state tax credits with potential tax benefits of approximately \$45,163, net of federal income tax benefit; these carryforwards expire over various periods based on jurisdiction.
-Because the Company generates more state tax credits on an annual basis in certain jurisdictions than the related state taxable income, it is the Company's opinion that it is more likely than not that the benefit of the deferred tax assets related to state tax credits and certain state net operating losses will not be realized.
-Accordingly, a valuation allowance of approximately \$44,324 has been recorded for the year ended December 31, 2006.
-Of this balance, approximately \$4,000 of the future tax benefit, if realized, from the reversal of the valuation allowance would be allocable as a reduction of goodwill.
-In addition, the Company has tax credit and net operating loss carryforwards in various foreign jurisdictions of approximately \$36,426 as of December 31, 2006.
-The credit carryforwards begin to expire in 2011; the net operating loss carryforwards have an indefinite life.
-Based on historical and future income projections, it is the Company's opinion that it is more likely than not that the benefit of net operating loss carryforwards in certain foreign jurisdictions will not be realized; therefore, a valuation allowance totaling \$24,449 as of December 31, 2006 has been recorded against these deferred tax assets.
-The valuation allowance of \$32,180 consists principally of state net operating losses as of December 31, 2005.
-For 2006, the total change in the valuation allowance was an increase of \$36,593.
-An increase of \$28,608 was primarily as a result of a generating additional net operating losses and credit carryforwards in the current period in foreign and state jurisdictions for which no benefit is expected to be realized.
-The remaining difference of \$7,985 is an adjustment to reflect additional net operating loss carryforwards and credits reported i
+As of December 31, 2007, the Company had state net operating loss carryforwards and state tax credits with potential tax benefits of approximately \$43,787, net of federal income tax benefit; these carryforwards expire over various periods based on jurisdiction.
+The Company evaluates its ability to realize the tax benefits associated with deferred tax assets by analyzing its forecasted taxable income using both historical and projected future operating results, the reversal of existing temporary differences, taxable income in prior carry-back years (if permitted) and the availability of tax planning strategies.
+Accordingly, a valuation allowance of approximately \$25,401 has been recorded for domestic attributes for the year ended December 31, 2007.
+Of the balance of \$25,401, approximately \$3,534 of the future tax benefit, if realized, from the reversal of the valuation allowance would be allocable as a reduction of goodwill.
+In addition, the Company has net operating loss carryforwards in various foreign jurisdictions of approximately \$56,070 as of December 31, 2007.
+The net operating loss carryforwards in certain foreign jurisdictions will not be realized; therefore, a valuation allowance totaling \$49,627 as of December 31, 2007 has been recorded against these deferred tax assets.
+The valuation allowance of \$68,773 as of December 31, 2006 consists principally of foreign and state net operating losses and state tax credits.
+For 2007, the total change in the valuation allowance was an increase of \$6,255.
+An increase of \$25,178 was primarily as a result of a generating additional net operating losses and credit carryforwards for the effects of foreign and state jurisdictions for which no benefit is expected to be realized, and an increase in foreign loss carryforwards for the effects of foreign exchange rates.
+The increase above was offset by the release of valuation allowance on state tax credits of \$18,923.

 The Company does not provide for U.S. federal and state income taxes on the cumulative undistributed earnings of its foreign subsidiaries because such earnings are reinvested and will continue to be reinvested indefinitely.
-At December 31, 2006 and 2005, the Company had not provided federal income taxes on earnings of approximately \$257,000 and \$56,763 from its foreign subsidiaries.
+At December 31, 2007 and 2006, the Company had not provided federal income taxes on earnings of approximately \$630,000 and \$257,000 from its foreign subsidiaries.
 Should these earnings be distributed in the form of dividends or otherwise, the Company would be subject to both U.S. income taxes and withholding taxes in various international jurisdictions.
 These taxes would be partially offset by U.S. foreign tax credits.
-Determination of the amount of unrecognized deferred U.S. tax liability is not practical because of the complexities associated with this hypothetical calculation.
+Determination of the amount of unrecognized deferred US tax liability is not practical because of the complexities associated with this hypothetical calculation.